IBM/aspera-cli/docs/README.erb.md

 > **Optional**

-If you use the built-in client_id and client_secret, skip this and do not set them in next section.
+If you use the built-in `client_id` and `client_secret`, skip this and do not set them in next section.

-Else you can use a specific OAuth API client_id, the first step is to declare <%=tool%> in Aspera on Cloud using the admin interface.
+Else you can use a specific OAuth API `client_id`, the first step is to declare <%=tool%> in Aspera on Cloud using the admin interface.

 ([AoC documentation: Registering an API Client](https://ibmaspera.com/help/admin/organization/registering_an_api_client)).